sftpgo/docs/docs/eventmanager.md

   - `Path exists`.
 Check if the specified path exists.
   - `Copy`.
 You can copy one or more files or directories.
   - `Compress paths`.
 You can compress (currently as zip) ore or more files and directories.
+  - `PGP` encryption and decryption, allowing you to secure your files using either password-based encryption or PGP key pairs.
+This includes the ability to sign and verify digital signatures, ensuring both the authenticity and integrity of your data throughout the process.

 The following placeholders are supported: